brikrey67/rails-views/glossary.md

 > An HTML tag that allows data to be submitted from a webpage.

 #### `params`
 > A hash of key/value pairs that are included with every request you make.
-It can include data included in a request's URL (/users/bilbo_baggins) or data submitted using a form on a webpage.
+It can include data from the request's URL (`/users/bilbo_baggins`), data from a URL query string (`?name=bilbo%20baggins`) or data submitted using a form.

 #### Strong params
 > A method that allows only specific key/value pairs in `params` to be sent to your controller actions, for security purposes.